mfaulk/mfaulk.github.io/_posts/2024-06-19-ilya-papers.md

-## Ilya's List of AI papers: Key Takeaways
+## Ilya's AI papers: Key Takeaways

 The [internet has been talking about](https://news.ycombinator.com/item?id=34641359) a list of AI papers that Ilya Sutskever, co-founder of OpenAI, recommended to John Carmack: